 Finishing/upholstery/hardware supplies and/or instruction are not included.

-For most workshops (including private instruction), some material preparation is done in advance to help facilitate the structure of the curriculum.
+For most workshops, some material preparation is done in advance to help facilitate the structure of the curriculum.

-For project-based workshops (including private instruction), the level of progress/completion will vary by student, and take-home work following the workshop is expected.
+Workshop progress/project completion will vary by student, and take-home work following the workshop may be expected.

 Please scroll through this entire page for a complete list of workshop offerings, registration information, and student testimonials.